Seals vs. packing

 - Packing requires cooling that is often accomplished by the use of a flush that will dilute your product.
 The cost of removing the flush water at some later part in the process is another costly item.

 - Packing leakage is a major cause of premature bearing failure.
 Not only from the liquid leaking out of the pump getting into the bearings, but because a water hose is often used to wash leakage away from base plates, and that is the moisture that is our major concern

 - Sleeve damage is costly not only because of the sleeve cost, but also the costs involved in the sleeve removal.
 Seal removal almost always means changing the bearings and wear rings also.
 Also many parts get broken or lost when pumps are disassembled.

 - Balanced O-ring seals can seal either vacuum or pressure.

-- Unlike packing, mechanical seals do not have to be adjusted to
+- Unlike packing, mechanical seals do not have to be adjusted to compensate for wear.

 - Split seal designs removed the last advantage of packing.